mnot/I-D/safe-hint/draft.md

 * Microsoft Bing
 * Mozilla Firefox - see https://bugzilla.mozilla.org/show_bug.cgi?id=995070
 * Cisco - see http://blogs.cisco.com/security/filtering-explicit-content
-* YouTube - based upon testing the live site (not formally announced)

 # Security Considerations

-The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream (e.g. for "http://" URLs).
+The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream (e.g. for "http" URLs).
+Therefore, it SHOULD NOT be included in requests with the "http" scheme.

-Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user.
+Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user by sites.
+Therefore, user agents SHOULD NOT include it in requests when the user has expressed a desire to avoid such attacks (e.g., some forms of "private mode" browsing).

 By its nature, including "safe" in requests does not assure that all content will actually be safe; it is only when servers elect to honor it that